Go to Reviews.org AU Edition

 The Onelink also shares Nest Protect’s lack of a digital display.
 We think it’s cool to control your detector from a mobile app, but again, it’s also nice to look at the device and immediately know its status.

-Also, you have to plug this detector in.
+Also, this is a plug in carbon monoxide detector.
 The battery backup is for power outages, not for day-to-day use.